sirius-cc-wu/mcp-mdspec/README.md

 ### General Information & Discovery

-*   "List all notes in the 'project_docs' directory, including their last modified times."
+*   "List all specs in the 'project_docs' directory, including their last modified times."
-*   "Show me a hierarchical view of all notes in the codebase."
+*   "Show me a hierarchical view of all specs in the codebase."
 *   "What are the main topics discussed in the 'architecture_overview.md' file?"
 *   "Summarize the content of the file 'api_design.md'."

 ### Targeted Search & Retrieval

-*   "Find all notes that mention 'authentication' or 'authorization'."
+*   "Find all specs that mention 'authentication' or 'authorization'."
 *   "Search for usage of 'ChromaDB' across all documentation, and show me the surrounding context."
 *   "In the 'troubleshooting.md' file, find all mentions of 'error code 500' and show me the lines around it."
-*   "What are the notes tagged with 'feature-x'?"
+*   "What are the specs tagged with 'feature-x'?"
-*   "Which notes are semantically similar to 'how to integrate with external services'?"
+*   "Which specs are semantically similar to 'how to integrate with external services'?"

 ### Code Understanding & Refactoring

 *   "I'm looking for documentation related to our new payment gateway.
-Can you find relevant notes?"
+Can you find relevant specs?"
 *   "I need to understand how user roles are managed.
 What documentation exists for this?"
-*   "Find all notes that discuss 'performance optimization' and list their titles."
+*   "Find all specs that discuss 'performance optimization' and list their titles."

 ### Onboarding & New Features

 *   "Give me an overview of the 'user management' module by listing relevant documentation."
 *   "What are the best practices for writing new API endpoints?
-Show me relevant notes."
+Show me relevant specs."
 *   "Find documentation on the new 'notification service' feature."

 **Tips for Effective Use:**

-*   **Consistent Tagging:** Encourage developers to use consistent and meaningful tags in their notes (e.g., in YAML frontmatter) to maximize the effectiveness of `search_by_tag`.
+*   **Consistent Tagging:** Encourage developers to use consistent and meaningful tags in their specs (e.g., in YAML frontmatter) to maximize the effectiveness of `search_by_tag`.
-*   **Keep Index Up-to-Date:** For semantic search to provide the most relevant results, ensure that the `index_notes` tool is run regularly after changes to the note corpus.
+*   **Keep Index Up-to-Date:** For semantic search to provide the most relevant results, ensure that the `index_specs` tool is run regularly after changes to the spec corpus.